 - Suo Motu Notice: It looks into complaints, and takes Suo Motto notice of matters relating to – deprivation of women’s rights, Non-implementation of the laws and Non-compliance of the policy decisions guaranteeing the welfare for women society.

-- Special Studies and Investigation: It conduct for special studies or investigation on the concerning issues or circumstance emerging out of segregation and outrages against ladies and recognize the limitations in order to suggest techniques for their expulsion
+- Special Studies and Investigation: It conducts special studies or investigation on the concerning issues or circumstance emerging out of segregation and outrages against ladies and recognizes the limitations in order to suggest techniques for their expulsion

 - Research: Undertake the promotional and educational research so as to propose ways of ensuring due representation of the women in all fields and identifies the factors responsible for impeding the support services and technologies for decreasing drudgery and professional health hazards and for escalating their efficiency.